victorers1/personal-blog/src/content/notes/js-lang.md

 ### V8 engine

-Is a program writen in C++ that takes our JavaScript code, parses it and executes it while browsing with Chrome.
+Is a program writen in C++ that takes our JavaScript code, compiles it to machine code and executes it while browsing with Chrome.
+That was the original purpose, but the fact that it can also run standalone or be embedded into any C++ application made a huge difference after its release.

+So, follow me:

+- Computers doesn't understand JavaScript code by default
+- JavaScript engines are programs that converts JavaScript code into machine code
-The cool thing is that the JavaScript engine is independent of the browser in which it's hosted.
-This key feature enabled the rise of Node.js.
+- JavaScript engines are independent of the browsers in which they're hosted
+- In addition to browsers, V8 engine can also run standalone or be embedded into any C++ application
+- By embedding V8 into your own C++ application, you can write C++ code that get executed when a user write a JavaScript code
+- Since C++ is great for lower level operations like file handling, database connections and network, by embedding a JS engine into your own C++ program, you have the power to add all of these functionalities to JavaScript
+- This C++ application can take your JS code, parse into machine code and perform features that originally weren't available in JavaScript

+That application was already made and it's called Node.js.
 V8 was the chosen engine to power Node.js back in 2009.

 #### Other JS engines